flundstrom2/football_manager-model2schema/README.md

-# football_manager-model2schema
+# model2schema
-Autogenerate models.rs from schema.rs
+Autogenerate schema.rs from model.rs

-(Initial version.
-Copied from schema2up.rs)
+Hard-coded to use ../webserver/ as input and output directories